 Feeling safe and supported involves positive family relationships and connections with other adults, along with personal and community safety.
 Every child or young person has the right to be loved and to feel safe and supported.
 The essential outcomes in this domain are that children and young people are supported by safe and healthy relationships, that they are physically and emotionally safe, they engage in safe behaviours and their material needs are met.

-The following links provide further detail on the Indicators of Wellbeing and the Wellbeing Monitoring Framework:
+The following links provide further detail on the Wellbeing Monitoring Framework.

 If you would like more information or assistance using the Indicators of Wellbeing please contact our office.